ganeti/ganeti/man/hbal.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Sometimes, administrators want specific instances located in a particular,
 typically geographic, location.
-To suppoer this desired location tags are
+To support this desired location tags are
 introduced.

 If the cluster is tagged *htools:desiredlocation:x* then tags starting with